rust-stuco/lectures/week3/slides.md

 * At any given time, you can have either:
     * One mutable reference (exclusive reference)
     * Or any number of immutable references (shared references)
-* References must always be valid
+* Memory access through references is always valid

 ---